ickerwx/tcpproxy/README.md

   -r, --receivefirst    Receive data from remote first, e.g. a banner -n, --no-chain        Don't send output from one module to the next one -l, --list            list available modules
+  -lo HELP_MODULES, --list-options HELP_MODULES
-  -s, --ssl             use SSL, certificate is mitm.pem
+                        Print help of selected module -s, --ssl             use SSL, certificate is mitm.pem
 ```

 You will have to  provide TARGET_IP and TARGET_PORT, the default listening settings are 0.0.0.0:8080.
 To make the program actually useful, you will have to decide which modules you want to use on outgoing (client to server) and incoming (server to client) traffic.
 You can use different modules for each direction.
 Pass the list of modules as comma-separated list, e.g. -im mod1,mod4,mod2.
 The data will be passed to the first module, the returned data will be passed to the second module and so on, unless you use the -n/--no/chain switch.
 In that case, every module will receive the original data.
+You can also pass options to each module: -im mod1:key1=val1,mod4,mod2:key1=val1,key2=val2.
+To learn which options you can pass to a module use -lo/--list-options like this: -lo mod1,mod2,mod4
 ## Modules
 ```
 $ python2 tcpproxy.py -l